H4HWV2011/msjarvis-public-docs/mountainshares-dao/mountainshares-dao.md

 - **Fee structure:** Fees are currently structured so that most friction is at the boundaries (when converting into the closed loop and on the merchant side) with the goal of making everyday local spend feel low‑friction for participants.
 Any fee structure is subject to change by appropriate governance processes and must remain compliant with applicable laws and payment‑provider terms.
 Fees are program‑level charges for participation in this closed‑loop system and do not represent interest, dividends, or investment returns.
 - **Supermajority changes:** A supermajority threshold (for example, 67%) is reserved for defined categories of “constitutional” or otherwise hard‑to‑reverse changes, and is intended to be used only once there is sufficient usage and participation to make such votes representative.
 - **Early‑phase monitors:** In early phases, clearly scoped “system monitor” roles handle safety‑related fixes, abuse response, and limited operational adjustments under documented authority, while the broader community builds familiarity with proposals, voting, and review processes.
 The intent (not a guarantee) is to expand community control over time as participation and capacity grow.
 Monitors act under limited, documented authority and remain subject to Harmony for Hope’s legal and fiduciary obligations and to all Applicable Law.
-- **Ms. Jarvis rewards:** Any rewards or balances allocated to Ms. Jarvis’s wallet are subject to explicit, published policies (for example, caps, clawback conditions, auditing, and transparency requirements) so that her financial participation remains aligned with community interests and cannot be used to override, capture, or unduly influence governance.
+- **Ms. Allis rewards:** Any rewards or balances allocated to Ms. Allis’s wallet are subject to explicit, published policies (for example, caps, clawback conditions, auditing, and transparency requirements) so that her financial participation remains aligned with community interests and cannot be used to override, capture, or unduly influence governance.

 ## Speech and Community Norms (Draft)